fede2cr/CR-RISCV-Lab/README.md

 ## Location

 The Costa Rica RISC-V Lab is located inside a beautiful dry forest in Esparza, Puntarenas; preserved by 5 generations and surounded by [nature](https://www.inaturalist.org/projects/biodiversidad-en-esparza).

+## Software and utils

+In tools/cluster_setup you can find ansible recipes for installing basic packages as well as github local runner.
+In [cpyzabbix](https://github.com/fede2cr/cpyzabbix) you can find a library ported from Python to CircuitPython to graph the availability and load of the monitored nodes, by grabbing the information from the Zabbix monitoring.